A pathway to a cleaner, carbon neutral future for industry

-1.2 billion tonnes of diesel was used by commerce and industry in 2017.
+More than 1 billion tonnes of diesel is used each year by commerce and industry.

 How will industry leaders reduce reliance on diesel when so much of the underlying infrastructure upon which they rely centres on the diesel engine and the handling and storage of liquid fuels?

 (Di-Methyl Ether) Methanol Water Additive Mixture